mnxn/govariant/README.md

 )
 ```

-If the type constructors don't implement the specified method, there will be an build error because of the checks:
+If the constructors don't implement the specified method, there will be an build error because of the checks:

 ```
 .\option_variant.go:33:2: cannot use struct { Some } literal (type struct { Some }) as type Option in assignment: